-In 1979, a 700-acre tract of the Moose River Plains Wild Forest Area was reclassified to become part of this wilderness.
+In 1979, a 700-acre tract of the Moose River Plains Wild Forest Area was reclassified to become part of this Wilderness.
 This tract lies to the west and south of Indian Lake.
-As a result of this reclassification, a barrier was erected on the Department of Environmental Conservation maintained road at the Indian Lake trailhead and the road was closed beyond that point.

 Also in 1979, the western boundary was modified due to the identification of a private right-of-way adjacent to the West Canada Mountain Primitive Area.

-In 1984, 14,458 acres were added to the wilderness as a result of the Perkins Clearing land exchange.
-This land was previously classified as primitive, wild forest and resource management.
-Five more lakes and the remainder of Whitney Lake were added to the Wilderness, as were one lean-to and ll miles of trail.
+In 1984, 14,458 acres were added to the Wilderness as a result of the Perkins Clearing land exchange.
+This land was previously classified as Primitive, Wild Forest and Resource Management.
+Five more lakes and the remainder of Whitney Lake were added to the Wilderness, as were one lean-to and 11 miles of trail.

-In 1985, the former Fort Noble Mountain Primitive Area of 450 acres was reclassified to wilderness as a result of the removal of the fire tower, observers cabin and phone line.
+In 1985, the former Fort Noble Mountain Primitive Area of 450 acres was reclassified to Wilderness as a result of the removal of the fire tower, observers cabin and phone line.